-Academic Support Services, located on the first floor of the Walker Building, provides individualized assistance to students who wish to improve academic standing, study skills, or learning efficiency.
-Academic Support Services provides the following:
+Tutoring Services, located on the first floor of the Walker Building, provides individualized assistance to students who wish to improve academic standing, study skills, or learning efficiency.
+Both peer tutoring and online 24-hour tutoring services are available.

-- Student Tutoring Services: Qualified peer tutors help students to organize research papers, review for tests, complete projects, improve math and writing skills, and meet the academic challenges of college-level work.
-In addition, Tutoring Services provides study groups for various subjects to assist students with preparing for upcoming exams. - 2.
-Accessibility Resources: Accessibility Resources is available to provide students with disabilities with appropriate accommodations to ensure equal access to college courses and activities.
-Students who wish to receive accommodations must provide documentation of their disability(ies) and meet with a staff member of Accessibility Resources to arrange accommodations.
+Peer Tutoring: Qualified students are available to organize research papers, review for tests, complete projects, improve math and writing skills, and meet the academic challenges of college-level work.
+In addition, Tutoring Services provides study groups for various subjects to assist students with preparing for upcoming exams.